libriscv/rvscript/README.md

 ## Getting started

-Install cmake, git, clang-12, lld-12 or later for your system.
-You can also use GCC 11.1 or later.
+Install cmake, git, GCC or Clang for your system.

 Run [setup.sh](/setup.sh) to make sure that libriscv is initialized properly.
 Then go into the engine folder and run: